aryanvar/Cricketers-Info/README.md

+# Cricketers-Info

+This repository contains the information on the different crickerters, their ages and their respective roles in the history of cricket.

 ## Yashasvi Jaiswal
 Yashasvi Jaiswal is an Indian Cricketer from Bhadohi, Uttar Pradesh.
 He plays for India-Under 19s and Mumbai Cricket Team.
 Yashavi is the youngest cricketer in the world to score a List A Double Century.
 The talented cricketer Yashasvi Jaiswal has been signed by Rajasthan Royals for Rs.
 2.4 Crores to play in IPL 2020.
 Cricketer Yashasvi Jaiswal is a wonder kid.
 Now, he is a part of the Rajasthan Royals IPL Team.
 After so many hardships and struggles, he achieved success and fame in the field of cricket.